strapi/documentation/docs/developer-docs/latest/development/backend-customization/models.md

 One-to-Many relationships are useful when:

-- an entry from a Content-Type A is linked to many entries of another Content-Type B,
+- an entry from a content-type A is linked to many entries of another content-type B,
-- while an entry from Content-Type B is linked to only one entry of Content-Type A.
+- while an entry from content-type B is linked to only one entry of content-type A.

 One-to-many relationships are always bidirectional, and are usually defined with the corresponding Many-to-One relationship: